 Not only is the Y-block a building with great architectural and artistic values in its own right, it is also an integrated part of the Government Quarter.
-The demolition of the Y-block will greatly lessen the cultural value of the remaining H-block and the precinct.
-National experts in the fields of culture, arts and architecture state that by this decision, essential cultural values are disregarded for reasons of security and optimal exploitation of the site.
+The demolition of the Y-block will greatly lessen the cultural value of the remaining H-block and the precinct as a whole.
+National experts in the fields of culture, arts and architecture state that by this decision, essential cultural values are disregarded for plain reasons of security and optimal exploitation of the site.

-The intimate and inseparable integration of architecture and artistic decoration make these government offices from 1958 and 1969 in Oslo, a modernistic masterpiece not only in a Norwegian, but also in an international context.
+The intimate and inseparable integration of architecture and artistic decoration make these government offices from 1958 and 1969 in Oslo, a modernistic masterpiece not only in a Norwegian context, but also in an international one.
 Here, Pablo Picasso ventured on his first experiments with the active integration of creative arts and architecture.
 His cooperation with the Norwegian artist Carl Nesjar, who physically sand blasted Picasso's decorations on the government buildings in Oslo, was also the starting point for Picasso's work with monumental public decorations in New York, Paris, Barcelona, Stockholm and Jerusalem.

-When the precinct planning process started in 2013, The Ministry of the Environment gave the Directorate for Cultural Heritage the mandate to make a report with updated assessments on protection value and new use of these two modernistic buildings and the rest of the Government http://www0.ra.no/Aktuelt/Nyheter/Nyhetsarkiv/2013/Anbefaler-bevaringav-Hoeyblokka).
-The report concludes:

-Quarter.
-This IHA (International Heritage Alert) is based on the assessment made by the Directorate in October 2013, "Riksantikvarens utredning om verneverdi og ny bruk".
+When the precinct planning process started in 2013, The Ministry of the Environment gave the Directorate for Cultural Heritage the mandate to make a report with updated assessments on protection value and new use of these two modernistic buildings and the rest of the Government Quarter.
+This International Heritage Alert (IHA) is based on the assessment made by the Directorate in October 2013, "Riksantikvarens utredning om verneverdi og ny bruk".